aegis4ics/ssp21-cpp-mkdocs/docs/build.md

 > cmake ..
 ```

-This will create your Makefile, Visual Studio Solution, etc. You can then build and install the library, e.g. on Linux:
+This will create your Makefile, Visual Studio Solution, etc. You can then build and install the library.

+## Build and install

+The actual build command / proceedure depends on your platform, e.g. on Linux:

 ```
 > sudo make install